deis/workflow-e2e/README.md

 ## Special Note on Resetting Cluster State

-Periodically, tests may not clean up after themselves.
-While this is an ongoing issue, for which we're working on a permanent fix (possibly in [this GH issue](https://github.com/deis/workflow/issues/125))), below are commands you can run to work around the failure:
+Periodically, tests may not clean up after themselves and leave projects, users or other state behind, which will cause lots of test failures (often all tests will fail).
+If you see this behavior, run these commands to clean up (replace `deis-workflow-qoxhz`) with the name of the deis/workflow pod in your cluster):

 ```console
 $ kubectl exec -it deis-workflow-qoxhz python manage.py shell